ysyk2021/how-to-foster-resilience-in-times-of-change-and-uncertainty-in-the-workplace/src/chapter-7-2.md

-# Strategies for Building Positive Relationships, Seeking Mentorship, and Networking

 In today's fast-paced and ever-changing workplace, building positive relationships, seeking mentorship, and networking play crucial roles in fostering resilience.
 These strategies not only enhance our professional growth but also provide us with a strong support system during times of change and uncertainty.